oracle/json-in-db/YCSB/README.md

 *  Follow the [instructions](https://github.com/oracle/json-in-db/tree/master/YCSB/ycsb-soda/README.md) to install and run YCSB

 ## Configurations For Running YCSB
-To run the test following settings needs to be configured.
+To run the test, following settings needs to be configured.
 There are two loads one for large dataset and other for small dataset.

 ### Large Data Load Workload File